tamberg/microbit-intro/README.md

  ```

 - Try to implement the following behavior.
-- Each time you press the "Button B" the next Letter will be shown.
+- Each time you press the "Button B" the next letter will be shown.
 - Each time you press the "Button A" the letter bevor will be shown.